 An independent public body, the National Institute for Health and Care Excellence (NICE), makes decisions about whether the NHS should buy new or existing treatments.
 It makes these decisions based not only on how well a treatment works, but also on whether it represents value for money.
 Sometimes, treatment costs only become entirely clear after a study ends.

 Until a study is complete and analysed, such things are unknown.
 This is why it is impossible to know whether the treatment will be made available on the NHS following the drug trial or research study.
 Here's how patients can get involved with NICE's work.

 In order to contain as many high quality study records as possible, we use data from multiple registries and databases.
 If the study is listed on both of these registries you will see them more than once in the search results.
 To help, the study title is likely to be the same or similar.

 If you have plans to take a holiday, do discuss this with the research team before enrolling in a study.
 It might impact on your availability for appointments and follow up visits or tests.

 Taking part in a research study should not affect your insurance cover, providing the medical condition in question doesn’t.

-The Association of British Insurers state ‘When individuals apply for travel insurance, insurers will typically ask questions about an individual’s health in order to make an accurate risk assessment.
+This guidance from the Association of British Insurers (PDF) states ‘When individuals apply for travel insurance, insurers will typically ask questions about an individual’s health in order to make an accurate risk assessment.
 This risk assessment takes into consideration the health of the individual and the insurer will often ask questions about pre-existing health conditions and medical treatments for those conditions.'

 Travel insurers do not typically ask about research.
 Where an insurer does ask an individual about their participation research, the insurer must ensure the question is clear and the individual should answer it accurately and honestly.